Battle of Mount Austen, the Galloping Horse, and the Sea Horse: Sea Horse

+The Sea Horse consisted of two hills, Hill 43 on the south with Hill 44 adjoining to the north.
+Viewed from overhead with north upward, the Sea Horse ridge appeared upside down, with Hill 43 forming the seahorse's head and Hill 44 forming the abdomen.
 The American 35th Infantry Regiment, commanded by Colonel Robert B. McClure, was assigned to capture the Sea Horse and complete the reduction of the Gifu on Mount Austen.
 McClure assigned his 2nd Battalion to the assault on the Gifu and sent his 1st and 3rd Battalions on a long march through the jungle to attack the Sea Horse from the south.
 Defending the Sea Horse and nearby valleys were the Japanese 124th Regiment's 1st and 3rd Battalions, with Oka's command post located nearby.
-The Sea Horse consisted of two hills, Hill 43 on the south with Hill 44 adjoining to the north.

 After taking a 7000 yd circuitous route through the jungle around Mount Austen, at 06:35 on 10 January, McClure's 3rd Battalion launched its attack on Hill 43.
 As the Americans closed on Hill 43 from the south, a group of Japanese soldiers near Oka's command post spotted the U.S. soldiers as they crossed a stream and attacked immediately, threatening the flank of the American column.
-Two American soldiers—William G. Fournier and Lewis Hall—successfully repelled the Japanese attack with a machine-gun but were killed in the process.
+Two American soldiers—William G. Fournier and Lewis Hall—successfully repelled the Japanese attack with a machine gun but were killed in the process.
 Making progress against light resistance, the 3rd Battalion dug in for the night about 700 yd short of Hill 43's summit.